May 2014 San Diego County wildfires: Jacumba Fire

 The Jacumba Fire was a precursor wildfire, which the preceded the main outbreak of wildfires that occurred a week later.
 At 4:36 PM PDT on May 5, the Jacumba Fire was reported off Interstate 8, east of McCain Valley Road.
 The fire expanded to a maximum of 29 acre, before it was fully contained at 10:20 AM PDT on May 20.

 Bernardo Fire

 The Bernardo Fire in 4S Ranch, near Rancho Bernardo, started on May 13, at 10:00 AM PDT, just south of Del Norte High School, in a construction trench off Nighthawk Lane.
 The fire burned 1,548 acre, before it was ultimately brought under control on May 17.
 The cause of the fire was ruled to be accidental; authorities said that it started in a small trench being dug by a construction crew, with sparks from a backhoe trencher setting off the fire, which spread rapidly through the dry brush at the site.

+Over the next few hours, the wildfire intensified, due to the strong Santa Ana winds driving it southward.
+This prompted the evacuation of several schools (with the exception of Del Norte High School), in addition to at least 20,000 homes.
+Within several hours, the fire covered at least 800 acre and was only 5% contained.
+The rapid southward spread of the fire caused mandatory evacuation orders to be issued for portions of 4S Ranch, Del Sur, Black Mountain Ranch, Rancho Santa Fe, and other residential communities.
+Late on May 13, the Bernardo Fire reached a size of 1600 acre.
+By 12:00 AM PDT on May 14, the portion of the fire within 4S Ranch and Del Sur had been completely extinguished, which was about 25% of the Bernardo Fire's 1,600 acre blaze.
+Later on May 14, all of the evacuation orders were lifted.

+On Wednesday, May 14, at 6 PM PDT, the wildfire was 50% contained.
+By the next morning, it was reported as 75% contained and no longer expanding.
+On May 16, the Bernardo Fire was reported to be 90% contained, but some structures were still threatened by the fire.
+On May 17, the fire was 95% contained, without having expanded any further.
+On May 17, at 8:14 PM PDT, the Bernardo Fire was reported to be 100% contained, without causing any significant property losses.

+The San Diego Unified School District closed all its schools citywide on May 15, but reopened most of them on the following day.